-- 1) BI501 Biblical Interpretation - 2) Two additional courses in Old Testament or New Testament - 3) One church history course - 4) CM501 Foundations of Christian Ministry (formerly known as Pastoral Leadership) - 5) CM504 Practice of Ministry10 - 6) Two additional courses in Christian ministry - 7) TH501 Nature of God and Jesus Christ, or TH505 Doctrine of the Trinity - 8) Two additional theology courses - 9) Two additional courses in any subject area - 10) Either CM549 Christian Ministry Thesis or TM501 Theology of Ministry.
+- 1) BI501 Biblical Interpretation - 2) Two additional courses in Old Testament or New Testament - 3) One church history course - CM501 Foundations of Christian Ministry (formerly known as Pastoral Leadership) - 5) CM504 Practice of Ministry10 - 6) Two additional courses in Christian ministry - 7) TH501 The Triune God Revealed in Jesus Christ - 8) Two additional theology courses - 9) Two additional courses in any subject area - 10) Either CM549 Christian Ministry Thesis or TM501 Theology of Ministry.
 Either course requires a summative exam as a prerequisite.
-CM549 is recommended for those who hope to go on to get a MDiv degree. - 11) The student must inform the Registrar that the MPS degree is desired.11
+CM549 is recommended for those who hope to go on to get a MDiv degree. - The student must inform the Registrar that the MPS degree is desired.11 - 12) Grade point average of 2.7 or higher.